 6. Get Discount Tickets

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many cities around the world, including Macau.
 They offer discounts to shows, tours, ferry tickets, pocket wifi rental, even buffets.
-You can check their website for a complete list of Klook deals in Macau.
+Check their websites for a complete list of Macau deals on Klook and Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 7. Get Travel Insurance